Education & Training

 Educational Goals

 To give you practical experience for addressing any style and degree of conflict related to divorce and family law using unique and proven mediation tools and techniques.
 This is achieved by conducting a basic divorce mediation from start to finish applying Weber Dispute Resoltion’s innovative 5-Stage Mediation Process.
-You will learn how to diffuse and cool high conflict situations in mere moments.
+In this 40-hour mediation training, you will learn how to diffuse and cool high conflict situations in mere moments.

 Learning Objectives